Labour Market Impact Assessment

 LMIA Application Process

 The LMIA process starts with checking whether you are exempt or not.
 Some occupation codes are exempt from LMIA, and you might be able to hire a temporary worker without having to apply for LMIA.
-Therefore, we recommend that you refer to the exemption codes first.
+Therefore, we recommend that you refer to the exemption codes first or ask for a consultation if needed.

 Once the need for LMIA has been determined, you are free to initiate the process.